-The Council measures some of its non-financial assets such as surplus assets at fair value at each reporting date.
+The Council measures some of its non-financial assets such as surplus assets and investment properties and some of its financial instruments such as Public Work Loans Board borrowing at fair value at each reporting date.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement assumes that the transaction to sell the asset or transfer liability takes place either:
+The fair value measurement assumes that the transaction to sell the asset or transfer the liability takes place either:

-- in the principal market for the asset or liability; or - in the absence of a principal market, in the most advantageous market for the asset or liability.
+in the principal market for the asset or liability; or

+• in the absence of a principal market, in the most advantageous market for the asset ort liability.

-The Council measures the fair value of an asset or liability using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.
+The Council measures the fair value of an asset or liability using the assumptions that market participants would use when pricing the asset or liability, assuming market participants act in their economic best interest.